herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 article, or a report that is available on the web, as long as it follows the guidelines below:

+* The case study was not assigned as a reading for class.
 * You must choose a case study that reports on work that has been started or completed, rather than one that only describes a plan for a project.
 * The case study must be no more than five years old (i.e. published in 2007